Group2cprga/pet_lovers_paradise/README.md

 5. The platform provides information on pet services like Pet Grooming, Veterinary Care, and Pet Caregiving, complete with descriptions and images.
 6. A "Book Now" button is available for services, although its functionality will be enhanced at a later stage.
 7. There is an About page and a Contact page, which allows users to submit feedback, although the submit functionality is planned for future implementation.
+8. All users including users who haven't signed up can access public pages like the main, about, and contact pages, while the profile and dashboard (Information of pets for adoption and services) are restricted to signed-in users.
-8. The platform is designed to be mobile, tablet, and desktop-friendly for a seamless experience across devices.
+9. The platform is designed to be mobile, tablet, and desktop-friendly for a seamless experience across devices.

 Testing Instructions
 1. Test the sign-up process by entering valid and invalid data in the required fields.